Tips & Tricks

 A grocery store staff checking the price of one of their products

-At a Glance: StoreHub is more than a POS — it's the growth engine behind 20,000+ businesses across Southeast Asia, and behind Malaysian fashion brands like Matchy & Co, K'Fora Beauty, and 5Luxe Scents Co.
+StoreHub is more than a POS — it's the growth engine behind 20,000+ businesses across Southeast Asia, and behind Malaysian fashion brands like Matchy & Co and 5Luxe Scents Co.
 It tracks size × colour × style as variants under one product, syncs your outlet, webstore, and Shopee/Lazada listings into one inventory count, and captures every transaction with a customer record — so you can run your store, not your POS.

-This guide is about what to look for in a fashion store POS in Malaysia, and how StoreHub maps to each piece — across variant inventory, channel sync, customer data, and compliance.
-Across 20,000+ Southeast Asian operators we've helped grow, the same multi-channel sync failure modes show up again and again.
-We've designed StoreHub for those exact moments.
-Brands like Matchy & Co, K'Fora Beauty, and 5Luxe Scents Co. run on it.
-The section near the end names the moment when StoreHub isn't the right call — because being a real growth partner means telling you when it isn't.
+This guide covers what to look for in a fashion store POS in Malaysia, how StoreHub maps to each piece, and the one moment near the end when StoreHub is not the right call — because being a real growth partner means telling you when it is not.

 Are these problems familiar in your fashion store?